Caterpillar's Slowdown Not All Due To COVID-19

 Source: data from company 10-Ks, calculations by author

 It would appear that shares are currently trading around fair value assuming that the economy can rebound from the COVID-19 slowdown in a reasonable amount of time.
-However, shares are likely to trade lower in the coming months as the impact from the COVID-19 slowdown continues propagate through the economy.
+However, shares are likely to trade lower in the coming months as the impact from the COVID-19 slowdown continues to propagate through the economy.

 Conclusions